70s Men’s Fashion Outfits: Real Retro Style for Inspiration

 Enjoying a night at the disco, a man wears a partially unbuttoned silk shirt.Pin

-Enjoying a night at the disco, a guy wears a partially unbuttoned silk shirt.
+Embracing classic disco attire, a man wears a partially unbuttoned silk shirt.
 Photo: iStock

 From the lively dance floors to the trendy bars, guys embraced disco fashion fervently.
 The disco aesthetic is best known for its tight fits in bright colors, bold prints, sequins, and sparkles, contributing to a strong sense of personal style.